Best Online Master’s Degrees in: Anthropology

 Editor's Picks: Online Schools for Anthropology

 The University of North Texas is a large public four-year institution located in Denton, just north of Dallas.
-Solid academic programs, reasonable tuition rates, and the abundant resources of a school its size help to make UNT the best online master’s degree in anthropology for value.
-According to Payscale.com’s 2012 Return on Investment Rankings, in-state graduates of UNT can expect a 6.4% ROI once financial aid was considered.
+Solid academic programs, reasonable tuition rates, and the abundant resources of a school its size help to make UNT the best online master's degree in anthropology for value.
+According to Payscale.com, in-state graduates of UNT can expect a 6.4% ROI once financial aid was considered.
 Despite higher tuition rates, out-of-state students still had a strong expected ROI of 5.3%.

 The University of North Texas' online master's degree in anthropology was designed to attract a diverse group of students from backgrounds that may have previously been underrepresented in the field.
 This includes working adults trying to balance the demands of their personal and professional lives, or those who live in geographically remote areas.
 A cutting-edge virtual learning platform and an expertly designed distance learning curriculum ensure that students receive the same rigorous instruction as their on-campus counterparts while improving accessibility.
 In addition, online students can choose either a Master of Arts or a Master of Science program.
 All of these factors placed the University of North Texas at the top of the list as the best online master's degree in anthropology for flexibility.

-The best online master’s degree in anthropology for financial support is the University of North Texas.
-Approximately 85% of incoming students for the 2010-2011 school year received some financial assistance.
+The best online master's degree in anthropology for financial support is the University of North Texas.
+Approximately 85% of incoming students received some financial assistance.
 Of those students receiving assistance, 52% were awarded some grant or scholarship money as part of their financial aid package.
 About two thirds of students also took out loans to help finance their education, mostly through federal loan programs.
-Statistics for 2009 showed a 7% student default rate, demonstrating manageable levels of debt for the vast majority of graduates.
+Statistics showed a 7% student default rate, demonstrating manageable levels of debt for the vast majority of graduates.

 The University of North Texas was also selected as the best online master's degree in anthropology for faculty credentials.
 UNT's online anthropology graduate program is taught by full-time faculty from its traditional course offerings.
 Faculty specialties range from bilingual education and identity to the use of information technology in law enforcement.
 Despite a large enrollment, UNT students receive personalized instruction, mentoring, and advising as faculty may be contacted through the Blackboard learning management system, in chat, discussion boards, e-mail, or by phone.
 UNT also offers its faculty several resources for distance education teaching, and provide monthly seminars for distance education training.